Ecodev/fab-speed-dial/README.md

 - `yarn dev` to start a development server
 - `yarn build-demo` to build the demo locally (it will be published automatically by Travis)
-- `yarn release` to publish the lib to npm
+- `git -a 1.2.3 && git push` to publish the lib to npm (via Travis deploy mechanism)

 ## TODO List